BitLocker Password Recovery

-- Mixed attacks for precise search range configuration.
+- advanced mixed attacks for precise search range setup:

-- Advanced keyboard layouts-aware recovery technique.
+- advanced keyboard layouts-aware recovery technique;

-- Highly optimized code (SSE, AVX, AVX2) guarantees maximum performance.
+- Highly optimized code (SSE, AVX, AVX2, AVX-512) guarantees best performance.

-- Utilizes modern Intel HD Graphics GPUs.
+- Utilizes modern integrated Intel GPUs as well.

 - Supports up to 64 simultaneous processing threads (multi-CPU, multi-GPU).